highmore9501/comfyui_facade_editor/README.md

-The purpose of this project is to use the API files exported by comfyUI to allow users to customize the exposed parameters and create a more concise and user-friendly interface for comfyUI.
+This project's function is to utilize the API file exported by comfyUI, allowing users to customize the exposable parameters, and create a more concise and user-friendly interface for comfyUI - or a "facade", if you prefer.
+This allows ordinary users to effortlessly utilize comfyUI without being confused by the intricate interface and numerous parameters.

 ## Installation and Running